Healthy Baked Apples Dessert

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

-There are few things I love more than healthy baked apples.
-They truly are DELICIOUS!
+There are few things I love more than healthy baked apples—they’re simple, sweet, and absolutely delicious!

-We go apple picking every year, and it’s always been one of my favorite activities.
-As a kid, my mom would make baked apples almost every time we came home from our local orchard.
+Every year, we go apple picking, and it’s one of my favorite activities.
+Growing up, my mom would make baked apples almost every time we came home from the orchard, and I love to continue this tradition with our family.

 How to core apples:

-To core apples, first slice off the top to make flat – removing the stem.
-You can eat the tops – don’t throw them away!
-Take a sharp pearing knife (this is the one I have– it’s expensive but SO worth it) and cut out the center of the apple.
+- Take a sharp paring knife (this is the one I have– it’s expensive but SO worth it) or apple corer and cut out the center of the apple.

-The center doesn’t have to be perfect cut out or rounded, you just want to get the seeds out.
-You’re going to fill this with the oat mixture so you wont even see it.
+- The center doesn’t have to be perfectly cut out or rounded, you just want to get the seeds out.
+You’re going to fill this with the oat mixture, so you won’t even see it.

 How to make baked apples: